greggo58/MS2-Minesweeper/README.md

 + Javascript passed (ES6 and ES10 warnings ignored)
     + [Beautify Tools](https://beautifytools.com/javascript-validator.php)

+### Testing User Stories from User Experience (UX) Section

+- ### First Time Visitor Goals

+    1. As a First Time Visitor, I want to easily understand the main purpose of the site and be ready to play a simple game.
+        1. As a First Time Visitor, I can easily see the well-known game of Minesweeper and unserstand that the purpose is to play a simple game.
+    2. As a First Time Visitor, I want to be able to easily navigate throughout the site to adjust difficulty and give myself a challenge.
+        1. As a First Time Visitor, I can clearly see the navigation and action buttons and know what they will do.

+- ### Returning Visitor Goals

+    1. As a Returning Visitor, I want to load the page quickly and adjust to a higher difficulty.
+        1. As a Returning Visitor, I see the page loading quickly and I am able to set the difficulty to my preference using the navigation.

+- ### Frequent User Goals

+    1. As a Frequent User, I want to return each time for a quick and simple game to kill some time.
+        1. As a Frequent User, I am easily able to return to this site and play a game quickly, without setup, configuration, or too much fuss.

 ### Unfixed Bugs

 + Issue with smaller screen phones